Bounds for the distribution of the Frobenius traces associated to a generic abelian variety: Introduction

 \end{theorem}

 By using Theorems \ref{main-thm1} and \ref{main-thm2}, we obtain the following non-trivial lower bounds for $|a_{1, p}(A)|$ for almost all $p$.

 \begin{theorem} Let $A$ be an abelian variety defined over $\Q$ and of dimension $g$.
-Assume that, for any sufficiently large prime $\ell$, the image of the residual modulo $\ell$ Galois representation $\overline{\rho}_{A, \ell}$ of $A$ is isomorphic to $\GSp_{2g}(\Z/\ell \Z)$. \begin{enumerate} \item[(i)] Assume the Generalized Riemann Hypothesis for Dedekind zeta functions.
+Assume that, for any sufficiently large prime $\ell$, the image of the residual modulo $\ell$ Galois representation $\overline{\rho}_{A, \ell}$ of $A$ is isomorphic to $\GSp_{2g}(\Z/\ell \Z)$. \begin{enumerate} \item[(i)] Assume GRH.
 Then, for any $\varepsilon >0$, the inequality

-holds for a set of primes $p$ of density 1. \item[(ii)] Assume the Generalized Riemann Hypothesis for Dedekind zeta functions, Artin's Holomorphy Conjecture for Artin L-functions, and a Pair Correlation Conjecture for Artin L-functions.
+holds for a set of primes $p$ of density 1. \item[(ii)] Assume GRH, AHC, and PCC.
 Then, for any $\varepsilon >0$, the inequality

 holds for a set of primes $p$ of density 1. \end{enumerate} \end{theorem}

 The motivation for Theorem \ref{main-thm3} comes from a conjecture of Atkin and Serre on a lower bound for $\tau(p)$ for the Ramanujan $\tau$-function (see \cite{Se76}).
 To see this, recall that, when $g = 1$, the integer $a_{1, p}(A)$ coincides with the $p$-th Fourier coefficient of the weight two normalized newform, of level $N_A$, associated to $A$ under the Shimura-Taniyama-Weil Conjecture.
 Using this point of view, Theorem \ref{main-thm3} relates to results on the growth of the $p$-th Fourier coefficients of newforms pursued in \cite{MuMu84} and \cite{MuMuSa88}, which had been motivated by the aforementioned conjecture of Atkin and Serre.